-- Under this contract we agree to sell you energy at your premises.
-We also agree to meet other obligations set out in this contract and to comply with the energy laws. - In return, you agree: (b) - to be responsible for charges for energy supplied to the premises until (i) this contract ends under clause 4.2 even if you vacate the premises earlier; and
+- (a) Under this contract we agree to sell you energy at your premises.
+We also agree to meet other obligations set out in this contract and to comply with the energy laws. - (b) In return, you agree: - (i) to be responsible for charges for energy supplied to the premises until this contract ends under clause 4.2 even if you vacate the premises earlier; and

-(iii) to meet your obligations under this contract and the energy laws.
+- (ii) to pay the amounts billed by us under this contract; and - (iii) to meet your obligations under this contract and the energy laws.